Elements-Agency/benjaminjyoung/content/shipping.md

 ## Contact Us ##

-If you have any questions about this Privacy Policy, please [contact us](/contact).
+If you have any questions about this Shipping Policy, please [contact us](/contact).

-This Privacy Policy is effective as of November 28th, 2024 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Shipping Policy is effective as of November 28th, 2024 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 [<< Back](/shop)